MoHawastaken/mohawastaken.github.io/README.md

 Almost done.
 Just need to host it somewhere.
 If you want to use github pages, pay 4$ per month: https://docs.hugoblox.com/tutorial/resume/step-5/

+1) Tell GitHub that you want to use GitHub Pages to host your website by clicking Settings > Pages > Source and then choosing GitHub Actions.
+2) Now head to Actions > Deploy Website > Run workflow and click the Run workflow button to publish the site with GitHub Pages hosting

 # [Hugo Academic CV Theme](https://github.com/HugoBlox/theme-academic-cv)